Patilx97/DevOps/Docker/Setup WordPress containers on Docker in an AWS Ubuntu instance.md

 ```
 Explanation:

-sudo docker run: Initiates a new Docker container.
+"sudo docker run": Initiates a new Docker container.
--d: Runs the container in detached mode.
+"-d": Runs the container in detached mode.
--p 80:80: Maps port 80 of the host machine to port 80 of the container, allowing access to the WordPress site via port 80.
+"-p 80:80": Maps port 80 of the host machine to port 80 of the container, allowing access to the WordPress site via port 80.
---name wordpresscontainer: Names the container "wordpresscontainer".
+"--name wordpresscontainer": Names the container "wordpresscontainer".
--e WORDPRESS_DB_HOST=mysqlcontainer: Specifies the hostname of the MySQL container as "mysqlcontainer".
+"-e WORDPRESS_DB_HOST"=mysqlcontainer: Specifies the hostname of the MySQL container as "mysqlcontainer".
--e WORDPRESS_DB_USER=root: Sets the MySQL username for WordPress as "root".
+"-e WORDPRESS_DB_USER"=root: Sets the MySQL username for WordPress as "root".
--e WORDPRESS_DB_PASSWORD=Pass@123: Sets the MySQL password for WordPress as "Pass@123".
+"-e WORDPRESS_DB_PASSWORD"=Pass@123: Sets the MySQL password for WordPress as "Pass@123".
--e WORDPRESS_DB_NAME=wordpressdb: Specifies the name of the MySQL database to use for WordPress as "wordpressdb".
+"-e WORDPRESS_DB_NAME"=wordpressdb: Specifies the name of the MySQL database to use for WordPress as "wordpressdb".
-wordpress:latest: Specifies the WordPress Docker image to use. "latest" pulls the latest version of the WordPress image.
+"wordpress:latest": Specifies the WordPress Docker image to use. "latest" pulls the latest version of the WordPress image.

 3. Check for installed docker mysql & wordpress images
 ```bash